Are you looking for the best WordPress backup plugin for your website?

 UpdraftPlus also has a premium version with add-ons to migrate or clone websites, database search and replace, multisite support, and several other features.
 The premium version also gets you access to priority support.

-Pricing: Free (UpdraftPremium Personal for $70)
+Pricing: Free (UpdraftPremium Personal costs $70 per year).

 The higher plans of Jetpack also offer security scans and several other powerful features.

 There are a few downsides to using Jetpack backups for beginners.

 First, a recurring expense can add up with multiple WordPress sites because you pay per site.

 Second, the purchase flow is quite complicated, and they force you to install the Jetpack plugin to purchase a subscription.
 The good news is that you can manually disable all the unnecessary features of Jetpack except for backups, so they don’t slow down your site.

 Lastly, backups are stored for only 30 days on the lower plans.
 If you want an unlimited backup archive, you will have to pay $4.95 per month per website, which is significantly more expensive for beginners when compared to other solutions listed here.